sandeep007734/xirr_calculator_zerodha/README.md

 1. Open console.zerodha.com
 2. Click on Funds in the header banner to reveal the dropdown manner
 3. Click on Statement from the dropdown menu
 4. Select the date range.
-For now XIRR can only be calculated since the beginning of the account.
 5. Download the csv format statements file

 ## How to get current Account value